yangong23/VSEnetworksIR/README.md

 ### Evaluation and limitation analysis
 * Evaluating UNITER for retrieving any 1 of 5 descriptions, evaluating UNITER for retrieving all 5 descriptions, and analysing limitations of UNITER can be finished by runing one python file.
-Modify the model_path and data_path in config/evaluation-itm-flickr-base-8gpu.json file.
+Modify the "$MODEL_PATH" and "$DATA_PATH" in config/evaluation-itm-flickr-base-8gpu.json file.
 Then Run test_itm_evaluation_and_analyseImageNetClass.py:
 ```
 python test_itm_evaluation_and_analyseImageNetClass.py
 ```